superlloyd/Poly/README.txt

 	Compute(x), of course! for double and Complex BezierEquations

-Find in PolygonUtils there are the (now very simple) measurement methods
+Finally in PolygonUtils there are the (now very simple) measurement methods